lothrond/alienware-m17xr3-ejectcd-systemd/README.md

 This is a patch that will get you commit `cfd54b6` of systemd.

 At the time of this writing, this commit is only in the `master` branch, and the latest systemd release is `v244`.
-Meaning, If you would like your button to work right now, apply this patch.

 ## Installation